The Mid-Fat or Semi-Fat Tire Revolution has Begun!

-Its amazing...you can climb much faster due to the increased traction, especially on dry or sandy conditions.
-I just raced this bike below at Sea Otter in the XC Cat 2 race and literally dropped about 40 riders on the long dry uphills.
+Its amazing!
+You can climb much faster due to the increased traction, especially on dry or sandy conditions.
+I raced the bike pictured below at Sea Otter in the XC Cat 2 race and literally dropped about 40 riders on the long dry uphills.
 Sure about 20 of them caught back up to me on the flats, but then I dropped most of those guys again on the downhills as these tires are, or course, way way way faster on the descents.
-The semi-fat tire allows average to good rider to drift the entire bike in turns securely....riding these tires makes everyone faster, which then translates to your skinny tire mtn bike for race day should you choose to go back to it.
-Beyond racing, these tires are just way more fun to ride as you float over everything due to wider contact patch, basically the best aspects of a fat bike tire without the slowness....a super nice feel, the ability to corner like never before without scrubbing speed braking...really fun, really fast, really amazing!
+The semi-fat tire allows an average to good rider to drift the entire bike in turns securely... riding these tires makes everyone faster, which then translates to your skinny tire mtn bike for race day should you choose to go back to it.
+Beyond racing, these tires are just way more fun to ride as you float over everything due to a wider contact patch, basically the best aspects of a fat bike tire without the slowness: A super nice feel, the ability to corner like never before without scrubbing speed braking... really fun, really fast, really amazing!

 Advantages to Wider Rims

-Wider rims were how mountain biking started, then the road pros got into racing and their sponsors convinced race organizers to make courses a lot easier so the road pros didn't crash as much, and of course the pros new they could make up a lot of time on the uphills so they wanted the lightest most narrow rim possible, which is why we have the little mountain bike rims & tires we have today.
+Wider rims were how mountain biking started, then the road pros got into racing and their sponsors convinced race organizers to make courses a lot easier so the road pros didn't crash as much.
+And, of course, the pros knew they could make up a lot of time on the uphills, so they wanted the lightest, most narrow rim possible, which is why we have the little mountain bike rims & tires we have today.
 The wider rim stretches out the tire more properly, allowing the side knobs to do their job while at the same time preventing flats by creating a more secure grip of tire on rim.

 Why Hookless Bead

-Our rims, along with all the new rims coming out of Asia by all the main manufacturers are the new hookless bead style, which means a much stronger side wall without the hook system.
-All modern tubeless tires are built to work with the new hookless bead system and work much better with this system....super easy to air up tubeless and they stay on perfectly.
-This is the same technology as motorcycle and car wheels use.
+Our rims, along with all the new rims coming out of Asia by all the main manufacturers, are the new hookless bead style, which means a much stronger side wall without the hook system.
+All modern tubeless tires are built to work with the new hookless bead system and, in fact, work much better with this system... super easy to air up tubeless and they stay on perfectly.
+This is the same technology that motorcycle and car wheels use.

 Can I Ride Semi-Fat Tires on my Bike Now?

-You will not be able to fit the semi-fat tires in your standard mountain bike, although many of the big manufacturers like Specialized and Trek are now coming out with plus bikes, but you can certainly ride them on your fat bike, which is what we have set up in the picture below.
-LaMere Cycles wil have a plus size bike this summer for those that can afford to have a garage full of bikes, but for those that don't just buy our fat bike and kill 2 birds with 1 stone!
+You will not be able to fit the semi-fat tires on your standard mountain bike, although many of the big manufacturers like Specialized and Trek are now coming out with plus bikes, but you can certainly ride them on your fat bike, which is what we have set up in the picture below.
+LaMere Cycles does have a plus size bike, for those that can afford to have a garage full of bikes, but for those that don't, just buy our fat bike and kill 2 birds with 1 stone!